 What is a Visitor Oyster Card & what is the difference between that and a regular one?

-A Visitor Oyster Card is very similar to a regular Oyster Card.
-The main difference of the visitor card is that it offers a few discounts on London attractions and you can have it delivered to you before arriving in London.
+A visitor Oyster Card is very similar to a regular Oyster Card.
+The main difference of the visitor card is that it offers a few discounts to London attractions and you can have it delivered to you before arrive in London.
 The regular oyster can only be purchased in London.
 You cannot add travelcards to a visitor oyster which means you will pay per day.
-If you’re here for more than 6 days you are better off getting a regular Oyster Card when you arrive in London and put a weekly travelcard on there for £37 rather than paying £7.20 a day to travel.
+If you’re here for more than 6 days you are better off getting a regular Oyster Card when you arrive in London and put a weekly travelcard on there for £37 rather than paying £7.40 a day to travel.
 If you’re visiting for 5 days or less, the visitor oyster card is a good option.
 You can pre-order your visitor Oyster card here or read more info about it here.

 What are zones?